webfactory/ssh-agent/README.md

 The `$SSH_AGENT_PID` contains the process id of the agent.
 This is used to kill the agent in post job action.

 ## Known issues and limitations

-### Currently OS X and Linux only

-This action has not been tested for the Windows virtual environment.
-If you can provide the steps necessary to setup (even install?)
-OpenSSH on the Windows machine, please open an issue.

 ### Works for the current job only